ciscoheat/sveltekit-rate-limiter/README.md

 }
 ```

-Add your limiter to `options.plugins` to use it.
+Add your limiter to the `plugins` option to use it.

 ```ts
 import { RateLimiter } from 'sveltekit-rate-limiter/server';